-For user identity protection a Temporary Identity username can be used.
+For user identity protection a temporary identity in the username part of the NAI can be used.
 The use of a temporary identifier is necessary to replace the IMSI in radio transmissions as it protects the user against tracing from unauthorized access networks.
 As a working assumption, it is considered in this version of the TS that temporary identifiers are allocated in the 3GPP AAA Server.
+The format and the procedure for deriving the temporary identity are defined in TS 33.234 [14].

-For re-authentication, WLAN UE shall use the previously allocated Reauthentication ID as specified in the IETF EAP-SIM and EAP-AKA specifications as its NAI user identity.
+For re-authentication, WLAN UE shall use the previously allocated re-authentication identity as specified in the IETF EAP-SIM [23] and EAP-AKA [22] Internet-Drafts as its NAI user identity.
+The format and the procedure for deriving the re-authentication identity are defined in TS 33.234 [14].